 Further information can be found in the Position Description, download here.
 Applications close Friday 27 Janaury 2017.

 Three vacancies exist with Geospatial Research Institute, University of Canterbury, New Zealand.

 Further details about these roles can be found here > GRI Advert.
 Closing date is 30 January 2017.

 There are opportunities for graduates with spatial Information education across Australia and around the globe in many disciplines.

-Jobs in the spatial industry are numerous, varied and well paid.
-Graduates work throughout business and government in a broad range of spatial information management and system development positions.
+Jobs in the spatial industry are varied with graduates working throughout business and government in a broad range of spatial information management and system development positions.